I act as the Communications Officer for the Society for Psychical Research, am a freelance copy editor, and occasional blogger.

-Honorary Visiting Research Fellow in the Faculty of Arts, Law and Social Sciences, at Anglia Ruskin University, Cambridge (from 1 September 2014)
+Honorary Visiting Research Fellow in the Faculty of Arts, Law and Social Sciences, at Anglia Ruskin University, Cambridge (September 2014-September 2019).

 The following trustee statement appears on the website of the Society for Psychical Research:

 ‘He has refereed papers for JSPR and was its book reviews editor from January 2009 to January 2018.
-He joined the Library Committee in 2010, becoming its chair in August 2016, and since 2011 has served on the Conference Programme Committee.
-In 2011 he also became the SPR’s Communications Officer.
-He adds content to the website and responds to emails received through it, as well as looking after the SPR’s Facebook page (from February 2010) and Twitter account (from July 2013).
-He has been instrumental in obtaining several collections of material for the SPR’s archives and was involved, with the late Prof. David Fontana, in lobbying for the reissue of the 1999 Scole Report as a mass circulation paperback in 2011.
+Having joined the Library Committee in 2010, he became its chair in August 2016.
+Since 2011 he has served on the Conference Programme Committee.
+Also in 2011 he became the SPR’s Communications Officer.
+In that capacity he responds to general emails received through the website, as well as looking after the SPR’s Facebook page (from February 2010) and Twitter accounts – general (from July 2013) and Psi Encyclopedia (from October 2019).
+He added content to the website until the appointment of a dedicated content manager in March 2018.
+He has been instrumental in obtaining several collections of material for the SPR’s archives and was involved, with Prof. David Fontana, in lobbying for the reissue of the 1999 Scole Report as a mass circulation paperback in 2011.

 ‘For some years he was a coordinator of the Anglia Paranormal Research Group and investigated a number of spontaneous cases.
 He has contributed to JSPR and Paranormal Review (and its predecessors) as well as Fortean Times and online publications; blogs at http://tomruffles.blogspot.co.uk/; and is the author of Ghost Images: Cinema of the Afterlife.
 He is an Honorary Visiting Research Fellow at Anglia Ruskin University in Cambridge, and an Associate of the Royal Photographic Society.
 He holds two Ph.Ds, one on Life After Death in the Cinema, from the University of East Anglia; the other on George Albert Smith (1864–1959): From Stage to Screen, from Anglia Ruskin University, about a significant figure in the early history of the SPR.’